Griff Rhys Jones: Career

 Rhys Jones has continued his acting career, being cast in Casualty and Agatha Christie's Marple as well as starring in Russell T Davies' drama series Mine All Mine on ITV.
-It'll be Alright on the Night returned with Rhys Jones as the new presenter, taking over from Denis Norden.
+It'll Be Alright on the Night returned with Rhys Jones as the new presenter, taking over from Denis Norden.
 The first programme with Rhys Jones as host aired in 2008.

-In January 2012, Rhys Jones returned to BBC sketch comedy The Ones alongside the likes of Hugh Bonneville, Tom Hollander and Larry Lamb, for one of a three episode series in which comedy legends take to the stage for a mix of stand-up and sketches.
+In January 2012, Rhys Jones returned to BBC sketch comedy The Ones alongside the likes of Hugh Bonneville, Tom Hollander and Larry Lamb, for one of a three-episode series in which comedy legends take to the stage for a mix of stand-up and sketches.

 Partnership with Mel Smith

-After Not the Nine O'Clock News, Mel Smith and Rhys Jones teamed up in 1984, and appeared in the comedy sketch series Alas Smith and Jones. (the show's title being a pun on the American television series Alias Smith and Jones).
-After the first series, the two men appeared on the in Mike Hodges' science fiction comedy movie Morons from Outer Space. and then in 1989, the London Weekend Television production Wilt.
+After Not the Nine O'Clock News, Mel Smith and Rhys Jones teamed up in 1984, and they appeared in the comedy sketch series Alas Smith and Jones. (the show's title being a pun on the American television series Alias Smith and Jones).
+After the first series, the two men appeared in Mike Hodges' science fiction comedy movie Morons from Outer Space. and then in 1989, the London Weekend Television production Wilt.
 Dressed as bobbies, in July 1985 Smith and Rhys Jones introduced Queen on stage at Live Aid.

 Smith and Rhys Jones were reunited in March 2005, for a Comic Relief sketch,. which led to a revival of their previous television series in The Smith and Jones Sketchbook.
 Their final television appearance together was a Head To Head routine for the special of 2012 The One Griff Rhys-Jones.

 With Smith, he co-founded the television production company Talkback Productions, now part of RTL Group and later in 2005, he established the production company Modern Television.
 When Smith died in the summer of 2013, Rhys Jones wrote a piece about his comedy partner in the Radio Times, saying it was "sheer bliss" to perform with Smith.

 Production companies

 In 1981, Rhys Jones along with Mel Smith founded Talkback, a production company which produced many British comedy series, including Smack the Pony, Da Ali G Show, I'm Alan Partridge, They Think It's All Over, QI and Big Train.

-In 2005, Rhys Jones created his own production company Modern Television, which has since made a number of productions with Rhys Jones as presenter and executive producer.
+In 2005, Rhys Jones created his own production company Modern Television, which has since made several productions with Rhys Jones as presenter and executive producer.

 In May 2014, Rhys Jones was executive producer on his production company's debut BBC drama A Poet in New York starring Tom Hollander as Dylan Thomas.